hanabi/hanabi.github.io/misc/empty-clues.md

 ### Stacked Empty Clues (Through Their Own Hand)

-- With normal Hyphen-ated conventions, you must treat all *Play Clues* as *Delayed Play Clues*.
+- With normal Hyphenated conventions, you must treat all *Play Clues* as *Delayed Play Clues*.
 For example, if you get clued about four 1's, and then are clued about one 2, then you must play all four of the 1's before playing the 2.
 - With blind-plays from *Empty Clues*, this does NOT apply.
 You must immediately blind-play the cards indicated from an *Empty Clue* (unless you are the final person in the chain).
 - However, as a special exception, you DO have to treat an *Empty Clue* blind-play as a *Delayed Play Clue* if you have one or more cards in your hand that are already known-playable.
 Even if you can determine that the blind-play from the is unrelated to the clued cards, you **still have to play all of the clued cards first**.
 - For this reason, you can use an *Empty Clue* to get a red 2 to play from the same hand that has a known red 1.